 3. Serve with drizzled balsamic vinegar.

-My Favorite Way To Get In Green Vegetables
+BONUS: An EASY, DELICIOUS Way To Get In Green Vegetables

 Veggies are a great way to fill up, but sometimes you need a little extra appetite control.
 That’s where IdealShake super comes in.